bees-hive/elegant-git/docs/commands.md

 usage: git elegant start-work <name> [from-ref]
 ```

-Creates a new local branch based on the latest version of the default upstream
+Creates a new local branch based on the head of the default development branch.

-branch.
-If there are some uncommitted changes, they will be moved to the new
-branch.
+A `<name>` is the name of the new branch.

-`from-ref` argument overrides the default upstream branch with a given one.
+A `[from-ref]` overrides the default development branch with a given one.

+If there is a remote repository, the default development branch is updated
+prior to creating a new one.
+However, if the remote repository is unavailable,
+the local branch is used.

 The command uses stash pipe to preserve the current Git state prior to execution
 and restore after.